mahoney1/docs/commercialpaper-query-tutorial.md

 For this part, we'll use a simple Tabulator that will render our results in a nice HTML table.
 For more info on Tabulator, see http://tabulator.info/examples/4.1 .
 We don't have to install a client per se, we just need to provide a simple HTML file that performs an `XMLHttpRequest() GET REST API` call to load the results (from a JSON file) and render it in the table.
 The HTML file is also in the `commpaper` Github repo that was cloned previously.

-1. Open the application terminal window you have open for MagnetoCorp from earlier.
-Create a file called `index.html` and paste the contents of the provided `index.html` into this and save it.
-If you examine it, it looks to load a file called `results.json` to render in a browser.
+1. Open the `application` terminal window you have open for MagnetoCorp from earlier.
+Using `gedit`, create a file called `index.html` on the command line and paste the contents of the provided `index.html` into this and save it (CONTROL and S).
+If you examine the HTNML file, it will perform an REST API call and load a results file called `results.json` and render this a browser.
+The `results.json` contains the output, of the query response from the `node queryapp.js` call earlier - this javascript application writes the response to the json file mentioned.

 2. Launch a browser (eg. Firefox) with the `index.html` file provided as a parameter eg.

 `firefox index.html`

-3. You should see the results in tabular form in the browser - select to expand or contract columns as you wish.
+3. You should see the results in tabular form in the browser - select to expand or contract columns as you wish, eg the TxId is the Fabric transaction Id.
 The Invoked identity is a hash of the signer certificate used to perform transactions previously (eg, issue, buy, redeem etc).
-This can easily be mapped to a real identity in a corporate database like LDAP or Active Directory, to report internally.
-Obviously, other organisations that perform transactions will (or can) be shown as transactions performed by employees of that organization.
+You'll notice that its only been implemented in the `issue` function for now.
+Ordinarily, given that this is a client application (written by an organisation eg Magnetocorp ), the hash would easily be mapped to a real identity in a corporate database like LDAP or Active Directory, to report (and make sense of transactors from their organization).
+Obviously, a transaction may originate form another organisation: this could be shown as 'other organization' or resolved/displayed with other attributes accordingly.

 Well done!
-You've completed the query tutorial for adding query functionality to the Commercial Paper sample smart contract.
+You've completed the query tutorial for adding query functionality to the Commercial Paper sample smart contract using the IBM Blockchain Platform VSCode extension.

 ## Conclusion

 You learned how to deploy a very substantial Commercial Paper smart contract sample in the earlier tutorial, and learned how to add queries using the IBM Blockchain IDE and using Hyperledger Fabric's newest programming model.
 Take time to peruse and look at the transaction (query) functions in both `papercontract.js` and indeed the query utility functions the Query class file `query.js` under the `lib` directory.
-Then you've shown how to render these in a simple browser-based HTML application.
+Finally, you've shown how to render the results - such as the history of a Commercial Paper - in a simple browser-based HTML application.

 Thank you for completing this!